cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 https://www.youtube.com/watch?v=V5Y85rfMfPw

-The starter code for the example in the video can be found [here](person/).
+The starter code for the example in the video can be found [here](person/) and under the `person` subdirectory of the `cs1302-inheritance` directory you downloaded at the beginning of this tutorial.

 <a href="https://www.youtube.com/watch?v=V5Y85rfMfPw">
 <img src="https://img.youtube.com/vi/V5Y85rfMfPw/0.jpg?20190821" alt="IMAGE ALT TEXT">
 </a>

+Try to replicate what you saw in the video!

+1. Change into the `person` subdirectory of `cs1302-inheritance`.

+2. Create a `bin` directory.

+1. Try t

 ### Basic Terminology